 The refund process includes your institution, who approves and initiates the refund, and Flywire, who verifies the originating account information and sends the funds back to the payer.
 Below you can find a detailed account of the refund process and some helpful tips!

-- After you have asked your institution for a refund and they have approved your request, they will need to initiate your refund and send the funds to Flywire.
-At this point, the funds are still with your institution.
+- At this point, the funds are still with your institution.
+After you have asked your institution for a refund and they have approved your request, they will need to initiate the refund and send the funds to Flywire.
 How quickly the refund is initiated depends on the institution.
-This process typically takes anywhere from a few business days to a couple weeks
+This process typically takes anywhere from a few business days to a couple of weeks

 Tip: If you are not sure when your refund was initiated and sent to Flywire, you can check directly with your institution.

-After your institution sends the funds, Flywire will start the processing of getting those funds back to you:
+After your institution sends the funds, Flywire will start the process of returning the funds back to you:

 - When Flywire has finished the refund process, it means that the payment is on its way back to the originating bank account.
 Time to sit tight and wait for the funds to arrive!
-Most refunds are received within 5 business days from this point, but depending on the country where the refund is sent to, this may take up to 10 business days
+Most refunds are reflected in the originating account within 5-10 business days, but for some currencies and payment methods this may take longer

 Tip: Payments are always sent back to the originating account via the same currency and payment method.
 This means if a family member, friend, or agent made the payment, you'll want to check in and make sure they know to expect the refund.